First Summit of Mount Everest

 Sir Edmund Hillary's historic summit of Mount Everest marked a turning point in human exploration and our understanding of the limits of human potential.
 His unwavering determination, coupled with his philanthropic endeavors, has solidified his status as a true hero and an embodiment of the human spirit.
 As we remember his incredible achievement, let us draw inspiration from his legacy and strive to conquer our own metaphorical Everest, never letting the fear of failure hinder our pursuit of greatness.
 Sir Edmund Hillary's footsteps on Mount Everest will forever echo as a testament to the power of the human spirit and the triumph of the human will.

-On arrival at Tribhuvan International Airport in Kathmandu, once you've passed through Immigration and retrieved your luggage, please look out for your Team Mount Everest driver carrying a placard with your name who will transfer you to Kathmandu Marriott Hotel for overnight on bed and breakfast basis.
+On arrival at Tribhuvan International Airport in Kathmandu, once you've passed through Immigration and retrieved your luggage, please look out for your Team Mount Everest driver carrying a placard with your name who will transfer you to Hotel Buddy for overnight on bed and breakfast basis.